 I shook my head.
 "No - well, she is the most gentle dog in the world, 'normalement' mais . . . "

 Whose to say what a normally placid dog might do with a sharpe projectile stuck in her chest and possibly about to peg out.
-He just did it, somehow - bundled her out into the car and I drove to the vets in Starsky and Hutch style.
+He just did it, somehow - bundled her out into the car and I drove to the vets, Starsky and Hutch style.

 The waiting room was crammed with sad cats and limping dogs.
 I ran in feeling dramatic: "Au Secours! - my dog is about to peg out!"

 I was suddenly in a reality TV pet show.
-Dr Zanin ran from a back room where he had been no doubt dealing with something less exciting; a stretcher was produced which he thrust aside and man-handled the whistling dog from my (friend's - oops) bloodstained car.
+Dr Zanin ran from a back room where he had been no doubt dealing with something less exciting; a stretcher was produced which he thrust aside and man-handled the howling dog from our bloodstained car.

 "Vite - prepare the anaesthetic!"
 The operating room door closed and everyone turned reassuring and sad expressions onto me.